jwstegemann/fritz2-docs/ConnectingStores.md

        console.log("add new person: $person")
        list + person
     }

+    init {
+       // don't forget to connect the handlers personStore.save handledBy personListStore.add
     }

-// don't forget to connect the handlers personStore.save handledBy personListStore.add
+}
 ```
 After connecting these two stores via their handlers, a saved `Person` will also be added to the list
 in `personListStore`.
 All depending components will be updated accordingly.

 To see a complete example visit our
 [validation example](https://examples.fritz2.dev/validation/build/distributions/index.html) which uses connected